pjiocnic/study-guide-repo/docs/current-study-track.md

 Kubernetes book? where did i leave off?
 Kubernetes $65, kubernetes for java developers Kafka by Stephane

+03092019:
+- Weekends(SAT and SUN) start by reading few FAQs from http://www.angelikalanger.com/GenericsFAQ
+- Complete Partha Kuchana book on software architecture design patterns an then move onto design patterns by doug schmidtt
+- Slow read of oracle indexes book (SQL Performance explained by Markus Winand) - only on weekends
+- Kubernetes for Java developers - slow watch during commute
+- Stephen Grider's course on weekdays

 Interview
 1. Threading (see pluralsight/interview path)